SleepyLili/tlapbot/README.md

 and then go to Integrations.
 ### Access Token
 In Access Tokens, generate an Access Token to put in `instance/config.py`.
-The both needs both the "send chat messages" and "perform administrative actions" permissions, since getting the list of all connected chat users is an administrator-only action.
+The bot needs both the "send chat messages" and "perform administrative actions" permissions, since getting the list of all connected chat users is an administrator-only action.
 ### Webhook